uiregex/uni-localize/README.md

 # Uni Localization

-Uni Localization is a set of Web Components & Custom Elements to add multilingual support and customize it in the declarative style.
+Uni Localization is a set of Web Components & Custom Elements for adding multilingual support to your website and customize it in the declarative style.

-Uni Localization components have two modes:
+Uni Localization components have three modes:
 1. Custom Element - `100%` convenience;
 2. Web Component - `100%` security;
 3. Custom Element with 'only' prop - `100%` customization;